giantswarm/fleet-unit-replicator/README.md

 # fleet-unit-replicator

-Dynamically schedule fleet units based on available fleet machines
+Dynamically schedule fleet units based on available fleet machines.

+The fleet-unit-replicator compiles from the list of machines in fleet and the provided configuration a list of units that needs to be running.
+This is compared to the list of units in fleet and appropriate actions are taken:

+* For new machines, new units are scheduled based on the template
+* For existing units, the unitfile is fetched and compared.
+If unqual, an update is performed when allowed (see Update Cooldown Time)
+* If units are detected that have no "living" machine, they are marked for deletion after the deletion cooldown time.

 ## Concepts